How to Conduct Reference Checks with GDPR Compliance

 Posted by David Haines in Human Resources

-According to research by Lever, 61% of compliance professionals were “concerned about how the GDPR would impact their recruiting and hiring processes, including their methods for sourcing potential candidates.”
+According to research by Lever, 61% of compliance professionals are “concerned with how GDPR would impact their recruiting and hiring processes, including their methods for sourcing potential candidates.”

-As soon as a candidate applies for a role, they must be aware of every background check you plan to take and provide consent for you to do so.
+As soon as a candidate applies for a role, you must make them aware of every background check you plan to take and gain consent from them to do so.

 Of course, if they don’t give consent, you can terminate their application on the grounds that it is a requirement of your recruitment process.

 “Freely given, specific, informed, and an unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing”